react-native-datetimepicker/datetimepicker/README.md

 - Linking project manually:

-  1. In the XCode's "Project navigator", right click on your project's Libraries folder ➜ `Add Files to <...>`.
+  1. In XCode's "Project navigator", right click on your project's Libraries folder ➜ `Add Files to <...>`.
   2. Go to `node_modules` ➜ `react-native-datetimepicker` ➜ `ios` ➜ select `RNDateTimePicker.xcodeproj`.
   3. Add `libRNDateTimePicker.a` to `Build Phases -> Link Binary With Libraries`.